MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidnameattachmentmaccontenttype-canonical-property.md

 **Applies to**: Outlook

-Contains an [RFC3282] Content-Type header field value for attachments that are used by Macintosh-based e-mail clients.
+Contains an [RFC3282] Content-Type header field value for attachments that are used by Macintosh-based email clients.

 |||
 |:-----|:-----|